kiba/action_plans_mfd/Chapter100/action_plan_chapter_101.md

       * Make border crossing easier.
       * Can be used for long distance travel.
       * Open up trade for the merchant network and the elemental nations.
+    * Simplified development roadmap
+      * See the wiki for more info.
+      * Focus on the hot air method for now.
+      * Consider rigid frame variants, or contained ones that require less active heating.
+      * Outline potential seals for fancy variants
+      * Consider safety protocols for final use; should overlap with Skywalker rules [/spoiler]
   * Potential Issues:
     * See the wiki article on the Zeppelin.
     * The team might be dismissive or look at Hazou as if he's crazy.